 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by Ag PACE Fund are described in Note 1 to the financial statements.
-During 2013, the PACE Fund implemented GASB Statement No. 61 - The Financial Reporting Entity: Omnibus and GASB Statement No. 62 - Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, which did not have a significant effect on financial reporting.
-No new accounting policies were adopted and the application of existing policies was not changed during 2013.
-We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the Ag PACE Fund are described in Note 1 to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during 2014.
+We noted no transactions entered into by the Ag PACE Fund during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.